JacobH140/PartnerGPT/README.md

 **From PartnerGPT Conversations.**
 In any conversation with PartnerGPT, pressing the _Next_ button will prompt the AI to review the conversation since the last time _Next_ was pressed and find text which it thinks 'should be flashcarded'.
-A common example of text that 'gets flashcarded' in this manner would be when a learner doesn't recognize a character in one of ChatGPT's sentences and asked about it.
+A common example of text that 'gets flashcarded' in this manner would be when a learner doesn't recognize a character in one of ChatGPT's sentences and asks about it.